afshinamighi/Courses/basecamp/week06/inf-bc-w06-python.md

    1. What is a set in Python and how is it defined?
    2. How can one add/remove elements to/from a set?
    3. How can one iterate over a set?
    4. Assume two sets S1 and S2.
-How can one specify the following operations on S1 and S2:Python
+How can one specify the following operations on S1 and S2 in Python:
 	   - Intersection of S1 and S2.
 	   - Union of S1 and S2.
 	   - Difference S1 and S2.